CAZ Investments Quarterly Letter

 We are more than happy to have conversations with you about your asset allocation and be helpful any way we can.
 Further, we will continue to let you know what we are doing with our personal capital to generate consistent returns with very little correlation to the overall markets.
 There are several things that we have in final diligence and we will advise if those opportunities become a reality.

-Please let us know if there is anything we can provide to make these letters more valuable.
+We do not intend to be “raining on anyone’s parade,” but it is our responsibility to tell you what we believe and how we are allocating our personal capital.
+From there, everyone can decide what is best for their personal portfolio.
+Have a plan, be disciplined in following that plan and, more than anything else, do not let good judgement be clouded by others greed.
+We are more than happy to answer any questions you have.
 Please remember to access the private page on our website with the videos that contain individual vehicle updates.
 There is a significant amount of valuable information in those videos and they are worth the time to watch them.
-All our very best to a healthy and prosperous 2020!
+All our very best to a healthy and prosperous 2021!